-Before the running back was inducted into the Pro Football Hall of Fame in 1999, before he set the NFL single-season rushing record with the Los Angeles Rams in 1984, and before he compiled a legendary career at SMU that established the Mustangs as one of the elite programs in the country, he raised eyebrows when he began driving a gold Pontiac Trans-Am while still a blue-chip recruit at Sealy High School in Sealy, Texas.
+Before the running back was inducted into the Pro Football Hall of Fame in 1999, before he set the NFL single-season rushing record (previously held by O.J.
+Simpson) with the Los Angeles Rams in 1984 and before he compiled a legendary career at SMU that established the Mustangs as one of the elite programs in the country, he raised eyebrows when he began driving a gold Pontiac Trans-Am while still a blue-chip recruit at Sealy High School in Sealy, Texas.

 Dickerson has denied that the car was a gift from any school.
 He claims in a Houston Chronicle article his grandmother gave it to him and that he sold it to a friend between his junior and senior years in high school, though it was later stolen.